Sujith-Medisetty/My_DSA/ReactJSBasics.md

 ### Step 3: Key Takeaways
 ✅ **Props** efficiently pass data from parent to child components.
 ✅ **Prop Drilling** can become complex in deeply nested components.
 Using context or state management tools can help mitigate this.
 ✅ Building small, reusable components is key to efficient React development.
+✅ Full CRUD operations ensure comprehensive task management functionality.

 ---